thekubebuddy/Spinnaker/spinnaker-iap-auth-with-gke-ing/README.md

 ## Usage
-**Note: Please do read the configurational echo comments properly, specially the last `ACTION REQUIRED` when the script terminate**
+**Note: Please do read the configurational echo comments properly, specially the last `ACTION REQUIRED` when the script execution end.**

 #### Step 1.
 Deploying the spinnaker on GKE (if not deployed)